|Return to index|

 it detects line ends and stores them as standard PC style

 line ends and any other unrecognised byte is converted to an

 All the sample BASIC programs are in ASCII format and

 have a file extension of

 The simulator will correctly recognise and load tapes any of the three formats and can save in any selected format.
 If you are saving a BASIC program it would make sense to save in ASCII format (which is the default) as the resulting program can then be easily viewed and edited on the PC.
 If you are saving a tape to potentially load back onto a real UK101 you will need to ensure it is in binary or maybe audio format.
-The utility programs Tape Reader and Tape Writer can be used to quickly convert between the various formats.
+The utility programs Tape Reader, Tape Writer and Tape Recorder can be used to quickly convert between the various formats.

 When an audio file is produced the waveform created can either be an approximation to the output generated by the real hardware (which is the default) or pure sine waves (which is probably what the Kansas City standard specified).

 |System Waveform||Sine Waveform|